 How much does it cost and what’s included?

 We are still working through the numbers for this program and will post a fee soon.
-We anticipate this number to be in the $2500-$3000 USD range.
+This number will be in the $2500-$2900 USD range.

 The program fee includes the following: all transportation starting and ending in Shenyang, China; all meals; all activities; all entrance fees; all accommodations; guides and staff; event fees; service project costs; and DPRK visa fees.